AlexProgrammerDE/balena-minecraft-server/README.md

 ## Custom Server (optional) :eyeglasses:

-You can also add with the scp feature new servers.
-You want something different, but don´t know where to start?
-Here are some servers listed:
+If you want to customize your server even further, but don't know where to start, take a look at some of the servers listed here for ideas:

 * Spigot (Vanilla Java Edition): https://getbukkit.org/download/spigot
 * Craftbuckit (Vanilla Java Edition): https://getbukkit.org/download/craftbukkit